Resources

 Lease extension calculator

-Use 0 if your lease is at a peppercorn rent.
+Enter 0 if your lease has a peppercorn (zero) ground rent.

 Frequently asked questions